bradwbonn/AS20SPTest/selfguidedwalkthrough.md

 ### Enable user home folders
 #### In order for your users to have a persistent storage available to their application, you can utilize native home folders via an S3 bucket, Google Drive for G Suite, or OneDrive for Business.
 To get your users online as quickly as possible with storage for them to consume, we're going to walk through setting up native Home Folders for your AppStream 2.0 Stack.

 Navigate to the AppStream 2.0 console, select **Stacks** then choose the stack we have created using the CloudFormation template.

 Navigate to the **Storage** tab below the list of stacks, and turn on the **Enable Home Folders** check box.

 You will see the name of an S3 bucket that has been created on your behalf by AppStream 2.0 for use in this purpose.

+When your users log in, they will now see two locations to save files within their applications.
+One is temporary storage that does not persist between sessions, and the other is a home folder which will retain data saved to it between sessions.

 ### Clean-up
 #### Finally, stop your running image builders to free up resources and avoid unintended charges to your account.
 We recommend stopping any unused, running image builders.
 For more information, see [AppStream 2.0 Pricing.](https://aws.amazon.com/appstream2/pricing/)